Policy: Cycle

 In political science, the policy cycle is a tool commonly used for analyzing the development of a policy.
 It can also be referred to as a "stages model" or "stages heuristic".
 It is thus a rule of thumb rather than the actual reality of how policy is created, but has been influential in how political scientists looked at policy in general.
 It was developed as a theory from Harold Lasswell's work.
+Later scholarship argues that stages models oversimplify policymaking, which is often iterative and shaped by multiple actors and shifting implementation contexts.
 It is called the policy cycle as the final stage (evaluation) often leads back to the first stage (problem definition), thus restarting the cycle.

 Harold Lasswell's popular model of the policy cycle divided the process into seven distinct stages, asking questions of both how and why public policies should be made.
 With the stages ranging from (1) intelligence, (2) promotion, (3) prescription, (4) invocation, (5) application, (6) termination and (7) appraisal, this process inherently attempts to combine policy implementation to formulated policy goals.

 One version by James E. Anderson, in his Public Policy-Making (1974) has the following stages: